 Username Disclosure Vulnerability in DBD+ Application Used by Megafeis Smart Locks

-An information disclosure issue was discovered allowed an attacker within Bluetooth broadcast range of a target Megafeis-branded Smartlock to acquire sensitive information.
+An information disclosure issue was discovered which allowed an attacker within Bluetooth broadcast range of a target Megafeis-branded smartlock to acquire sensitive information.
 This information was the email address and phone number associated with accounts which owned Megafeis smart locks.

 The username can then be combined with the API server's password reset issue (CVE-2022-45637) or the API server's password policy issue (CVE-2022-45635) to facilitate an attacker's efforts take over the target user's account.

 As of this advisory's publishing date, there has been no response from the manufacturer, nor is WithSecure aware of any remedial action taken.

 Additional information on this issue, along with related issues discovered by the researcher, can be found in the following locations:

 - The Megafeis-palm: Exploiting Vulnerabilities to Open Bluetooth SmartLocks publication